koii-network/docs/koii/faq/faq.md

 ## Q: I created wallet when koii were on K1 (Arweave based koii) but as koii have migrated to k2 (Solana forked KOII), what should i do to get my tokens back.

-You cannot keep use your old key phrase to retrieve the wallet, Older keys run on Arweave.
+You **cannot keep use your old key phrase to retrieve the wallet**, Older keys run on Arweave.
 If your key was created before K2, select Arweave for import.

 ![k1](./imageFaq/oldK1phrase.png)